mabogunje/yorudi/README.md

 by visiting: <http://localhost:3330/word/YOURWORD?dictionary=DICTIONARY&mode=MODE>,
 & replacing YOURWORD with your word, DICTIONARY with cms or gpt or names or sample, and MODE with match or strict or related or derivative.

+#### 3. Using the Simple Front-End

+If you are not looking to contribute to or self-host this project, and you just want to use the dictionary, you can access the Front-End at <https://mabogunje.github.io/yorudi>.
+It's also a good place to see if any changes committed to the dictionaries work as expected.

 ### An Introduction to Yoruba & The Problem